kyantti/sinf/README.md

 | 23 | 7065 |

 <aside>
-💡 We must show advertising at 7:00 p.m. to maximize the number of sales, since many people are shopping online at that time,
+💡 We must show advertising at 7:00 p.m. to maximize the number of sales of a product, since many people are shopping online at that time.

 </aside>